kleelab-bch/FNA/README.md

 * Store the coordinates of the ground truth follicular boxes as the numpy file in the generated folder
   * Our ground truth boxes are stored in generated/ground_truth_boxes.npy

-# Training and Evaluation of the patch-wise classifier,
+# Training and Evaluation of multi-task learning (MTL) patch-wise classifier
 * Download MARS-Net from the Github repository https://github.com/kleelab-bch/MARS-Net
 * Follow the instructions in MARS-Net repository for installation and cropping.
 * Then, run the following Python scripts to train and evaluate the classifier